 While at first the process can be a little fiddly (although this step-by-step guide will help you), it’ll become second nature after a couple of campaigns.

-The good news is that Right Inbox will soon be launching its very own mail merge feature, which will simplify the process further.
+The good news is that Right Inbox has it’s very own mail merge feature, which simplifies the process further.
+Try in the Chrome Store Today